PrimaveraDeveloper/identity-server/samples/back-channel-logout.md

 ### Session Management

-To implement single sign-out the OIDC general session management services are not sufficient because they rely solely on cookies.
+The OIDC general session management services are not sufficient to implement single sign-out because these rely solely on cookies.

 Applications need to keep track somehow of the active sessions for all users so they can determine which sessions need to be signed-out at any moment.

 For the purpose of this sample, the session management service is implemented by `IUserSessionManager` and `SampleUserSessionManager`.